uglyviking/Book-of-Eternal-Flame/source/content/The Frost and the Furious/Session Notes/Session 2.md

 The water appears murky and filled with ash.
 We go up the stream to see if we can find fresh water until we see an island with a stump.

-We hear gurguling that appears to come from the river "are you hear to help me?
+We hear gurgling that appears to come from the river "are you hear to help me?
 I feel so bloated"

 [[Gromash]] makes a great perception check and sees [[Kalbo]] who appears who is using magic to make the river talk.